 For technical questions, please contact any Hirschmann dealer in your area or Hirschmann directly.

-You find the addresses of our partners on the Internet at www.hirschmann.com.
+You find the addresses of our partners on the Internet at www.belden.com.

-A list of local telephone numbers and email addresses for technical support directly from Hirschmann is available at hirschmann-support.belden.com.
+For technical support, visit hirschmann-support.belden.com.
 This site also includes a free of charge knowledge base and a software download section.